[Estimated read time: 10 minutes]

 Embed This Image On Your Site (copy code below):

 One of the first things to consider when buying a house is finding a great Realtor®.
-You can expect, when buying a home in Louisville, it can take anywhere from three to six months when buying a home.
+You can expect, when buying a home in Oldham County, it can take anywhere from three to six months when buying a home.
 It is strongly recommended that you pair up with a good real estate agent that you feel comfortable working with throughout the transaction.

 An experienced agent can help navigate you through this process smoothly and make for a more enjoyable process when buying your first home.